samumantha/Aalto_OpenScience/Slides.md

 10TB for Aalto

+Spatial data format will be defined as part of Geoportti 2.0

 # Paituli

+CSC service
+OKM supports maintaining it

 * spatial data download service
 * Paituli is open to anyone
 * also includes historical versions of datasets
 * you can publish own geospatial datasets
 * unrestricted access
-* data visualization possible on paituli website
+* data preview possible on paituli website
+* not limited to Finland
+* annual usage reports
+* PID

+# Paituli data

-~ 11 TB data
+~ 13 TB data (mention some datasets)

+2021
+* number of users: 2615
+* number of downloads(web): 10k
-* number of users/ downloads
+* number of API requests: > 1mio

--> almost all data also directly available on Puhti

 # Paituli access